- Powerful engine

-In nearly every other respect, the S5 feels like a versatile, spirited touring car from the driver's seat—and one that's particularly nimble and capable.
-Audi's quattro all-wheel-drive system aids this, biasing the front-rear power split at 40/60 percent—which affords some all-weather ability—and braking performance is very good.
-The 3.0T engine doesn't require revving to tap into its torque, but sounds great when you do so.
+In nearly every other respect, the S5 feels like a spirited, versatile touring car from the driver's seat, one that's particularly capable and nimble.
+Standard all-wheel drive helps this, biasing the front-rear power split at 40/60 percent.
+That affords a wider margin of all-weather safety, and braking performance is very good.
+The engine doesn't require revving to tap into its torque, but sounds great when you do so.

 Audi's Multi-Media Interface infotainment is one of the best in terms of menu structure and general responsiveness, and you can opt for the Audi Connect system that brings wi-fi connectivity for up to eight devices plus Google Earth mapping and info access.

 The EPA rates the S5 Coupe at 18 mpg city, 28 highway, 21 combined when it's equipped with the automatic, 17/26/20 mpg with the manual.
 The auto-only S5 Cabriolet is rated at 18/26/21 mpg.